-Many travelers choose to visit Bath Hotel Historic.
-It is found in the heart of Charlestown.
+If you are looking to do some sight-seeing, visit Bath Hotel Historic.
+It is located in the heart of Charlestown.
 Built it 1778, the Bath Hotel is considered to be the first tourist hotel on Nevis and in the Caribbean.
 Foreshadowing the era to come, the hotel and spa welcomed visitors to relax in their spas and to enjoy the tropical island.

-Another landmark that often intrigues visitors is Charlestown Courthouse.
-It is a part of and located in the heart of Charlestown.
+Another common landmark for vacationers is Charlestown Courthouse.
+It is situated at and located in the heart of Charlestown.
 If you walk up the stairs to the second floor of the Charlestown Courthouse, not only will you discover a lovely sanctuary that houses the public library, but you'll feel as though you've walked into the underside of an overturned boat.
 The exposed beams on the ceiling were designed to look like the hull of a ship, and many people stop here simply to take a picture of the unique room.

 : The Hamilton House is the birth place of Alexander Hamilton, a founding father the of the United States.
 Today, it also serves as the location of a museum.